 Mother's elder brother Efim finished vocational school.
 Then he left for Moscow.
 He must have insisted that mother also moved with him to Moscow.
-Efim did not have his place at that time, so he rented a room in house where common people lived.
-They were really indigent.
-We had a passage room.
-There was hardly any furniture in our room- 2 chairs, a table, mother's bed and my cot.
 We had nothing to live on, so mother found a job at sugar mill as a packager.
 I did not have a baby-sitter, so I went to work with mother.
 I was in the workshop observing the assembly line with sugar bales.
 In spite of the fact that mother was lonely and worked hard, she remained brisk and cheerful.
 Her life was extremely difficult, but I never remember her being despondent.
 In general, all Perlovs, including my mother were very energetic and vivacious.